 - Metal alloys used in a variety of applications, such as:

-- Artificial joints for the hip and knee.
+- Some artificial joints for the hip and knee.

 - Hard metal tools, including cobalt-tungsten carbide tools, for drilling, cutting, and grinding hard materials like stone or concrete.